 A particular resume has been database selected and assigned to a hiring manager for appraisal.
 Human Resource personnel are, by the same inherent pressures, quick to eliminate documents in which they find inequities and non-complicity.
 Remember, their database only identified keywords.
 Since time is still a factor, resumes falling short are immediately discarded.
 One major ingredient is “relevance.”
 They have no interest in extraneous matters like hobbies, unrelated volunteerism, personal or professional historical information with little bearing on present goals.
 However, relevant information must be accurate, powerful, describe experience, illustrate, and build value.
-Deciding that which is and is not relevant is challenging because most are not objective about their own careers, another area for professional resume
+Deciding that which is and is not relevant is challenging because most are not objective about their own careers, another area for professional resume writers to attend.

 Here are a few absolutes…

 Always consider: What does the hiring authority want and need to know from your cover letter and resume?
 How and by whom are applicants best presented so that they meet those needs and outshine others’ resumes applying for the same postings?
-Most applicants, embracing little resume writing experience, know what they seek in terms of a job; few understand what recruiters and hiring managers
+Most applicants, embracing little resume writing experience, know what they seek in terms of a job; few understand what recruiters and hiring managers seek in resumes.

 The following quote is parity…